jaweriaamjad/jaweriaamjad.github.io/content/about.md

 # About Me

-I grew up in Pakistan with a checklist handed to me before I could question it.
+I grew up in Pakistan with a clear roadmap: education, marriage, children, career.
+I followed it — not blindly, but deliberately.
+I wanted to see what was on the other side.

-*Finish your studies.
-Get married.
-Have children.
-Excel in your career.
-Aim for the stars — financial independence alone isn't enough.*

-Maybe it wasn't all external.
-My personality had something to do with taking these things seriously.
-Either way, I did it.
-Allah was extremely kind.
-But I battled extreme anxiety and imposter syndrome along the way.

-The goal was to achieve everything, and then life would make sense.
-Life would get easy.
+Now I'm here.
+And the view is better than I expected.

 ---

-## The reality

-Life doesn't get easy.

-We live in a world of constant wars, wealth inequality, and declining tolerance.
-Raising children in this climate is hard.
-And I don't want to raise mine with the same expectations I inherited.

-I want them to inherit a **regulated nervous system**.
-Not the anxiety-driven ambition that propelled me.
-I want them to have **choice** — real choice — about what matters.

----

-## The credentials (if you need them)
+## The credentials

 - **PhD** in Machine Learning and Signal Processing, University College London
-- **Postdoctoral Research** at the Gatsby Computational Neuroscience Unit — exploring the intersection of neuroscience and deep learning
+- **Postdoctoral Research** at the Gatsby Computational Neuroscience Unit
-- **AI Research Engineer** at Zellis, developing testing frameworks for specialized AI systems
+- **AI Research Engineer** at Zellis, building testing frameworks for production AI systems

-I graduated from some of the best places in the world.
-But credentials don't automatically translate to abundance, peace, or clarity.
+I earned these.
+They opened doors.
+And now I'm using that foundation to build something that's fully mine.

 ---